The Vermont Statutes Online

 Chapter 005 : Employment Practices

-(Cite as: 21 V.S.A. § 342a)
+(Cite as: 21 V.S.A. § 342a)-

-• § 342a.
+§ 342a.
 Investigation of complaints of unpaid wages

-(a) An employee or the Department on its own motion may file a complaint that wages have not been paid to an employee, not later than two years from the date the wages were due.
-The Commissioner shall provide notice and a copy of the complaint to the employer by service, or by certified mail sent to the employer’s last known address, together with an order to file a response to the specific allegation in the complaint filed by the employee or the Department with the Department within 10 calendar days of receipt.
+(a) An employee or the Department on its own motion may file a complaint that wages have not been paid to an employee, not later than two years after the date the wages were due.
+The Commissioner shall provide notice and a copy of the complaint to the employer by service, or by certified mail sent to the employer’s last known address, together with an order to file a response to the specific allegation in the complaint filed by the employee or the Department with the Department within 10 calendar days after receipt.

 (c) If after the investigation wages are found to be due, the Commissioner shall attempt to settle the matter between the employer and employee.
 If the attempt fails, the Commissioner shall issue a written determination and order for collection, which shall specify the facts and the conclusions upon which the determination is based.
 The Department shall collect from the employer the amounts due and remit them to the employee.
 Notice of the determination and the order for collection to the employer shall be provided to all interested parties by certified mail or service.